 Attend a Meetup event

 Meetup is a service to organize different kinds of events such as sports, language exchange, travel events, and many other more.
 Meetup is NOT a dating app, but if you get lucky, you may be able to meet someone in one of the events with the same interest as you.
 You can install Meetup application on your phone, and check events that are available near your area.
 I was introduced to a Meetup badminton event by a workmate.
 On the first Meetup event that I attended, I played with people from different countries, then we ate dinner together.
 That was the first time that I have ever gone out with a group of people from different countries, and it was fun (I call it the awakening haha).
-More of these personal Meetup stories in my other post, check it out.

 There are other activities that can be done in Japan.